As seen on the Travel Channels’s Cash & Treasures show!!!

 Dig your own pink and green California tourmalines from the world's most famous tourmaline mine, the Himalaya Mine near beautiful Lake Henshaw in San Diego County, 20 miles east of Pala.
 Over 200,000 lbs. produced since 1898 including quartz crystals, lepidolite, topaz, morganite, and other pegmatite minerals.
 We have brought dump truck loads of tourmaline bearing ore down the hill to allow easier access for the public.
 We welcome the public to join us year round to dig gemstones at the Himalaya Mine tourmaline dig.

 About the Himalaya Tourmaline Mine Dig...

-We are open year round from 10am to 3pm, Thursday - Monday.
-Reservations are not necessary!
+We are open year round from 10am to 3pm, Thursday through Sunday.
+Reservations are not necessary.
+Mondays by appointment only.

 - Cost: $75 per adult, 12 years old and under free.
 We accept cash, checks, and credit cards.

 - Special Rates: Seniors 65 years and older, and military rate it $60.